-Editor in Chief – Rosanna started #SELondonBlog in 2016 after growing @LoveHerneHill Twitter account from 1 to 8k followers and wanting to expand the reach.
+Editor in Chief – Rosanna started #SELondonBlog in 2016 as a natural step-up from @LoveHerneHill Twitter, Est. 2010, as it had grown from 1 to 8k followers.
 South East London Blog has since attracted a wide range of followers.
-Rosanna created this platform to celebrate local people.
-Now well established, Rosanna and the team continue to grow the content into other areas; travel, health and wellness and is always keen to hear from people who have a story to tell.
-She is a communications specialist by day, by life; a passionate yogi, health and wellness junkie, cyclist, loves comedy and dancing and is on her own mission with #zerowaste and sustainability.
-Rosanna is passionate about the power of communities and south east London, being that it is a unique place, full of wonderful people and projects.
+Rosanna created this platform to celebrate local people and the community.
+Now well established, Rosanna continues to grow the content and is always keen to hear from people who have a story to tell.
+She is a communications specialist by day, by-life, regularly practices yoga and meditation, is a health and wellness junkie, wannabe chef, cyclist, loves comedy and dancing, and is on her own mission to #zerowaste and sustainability.
+Rosanna loves London.
+As a born and bred south Londoner, she truly believes it is a unique place, full of wonderful people, places and communities where the impossible does come true and chance meetings are what makes it extra special.
 Rosanna has various accolades to her name, is studying nutritional therapy and was a visiting student at the London School of Journalism in 2016.
-Rosanna’s favourite south London spots are various south east London pubs including Prince Regent, Rosendale, White Hart, Beckenham Place Park, Dulwich Woods, Crystal Palace Park and Deptford and Peckham Markets – full of life and energy.
+Rosanna’s favourite south east London spots include The Horniman, Prince Regent, White Hart, Beckenham Place Park, Southbank, Dulwich Woods, Greenwich Park, Crystal Palace Park and the markets of Deptford, Peckham and east Dulwich.

 Nick Richards, Arts and Culture Contributor.
 Nick, is an artist living in Sydenham.
 Originally from Liverpool, he studied illustration in Kent, then dabbled in Graphic Design for a living before switching to oil painting, his true vocation, in the last few years.
 His work was selected for the Royal Institute of Oil Painters Exhibition at Mall Galleries this year, he appears on Sky Arts Portrait Artist of the Year on television & is featured in the Portraits for NHS Heroes book just published by Bloomsbury.
 As well as portraits, Nick paints landscapes of the local area & has even been spotted painting the dinosaurs in the snow in Crystal Palace.
 Nick’s favourite SELondon spots are Dulwich Village, Sydenham Hill Wood.
 Beckenham Place Park and Crystal Palace Park.